CalvinWu4/CampusList/README.md

 Students can make appointments for services offered by other students.

 # Installation
-First, ensure `npm` (Node Package Manager) is installed on your machine.
+Ensure `npm` (Node Package Manager) is installed on your machine.

 If not, install it from here: https://nodejs.org/en/download/

-Then:
+Ensure Google Chrome is installed on your machine.

+If not, install it from here: https://www.google.com/chrome/

+If you have:
 - Windows: Run `start.bat`
-- Linux & macOS: Run `start.sh`
+- Linux or macOS: Run `start.sh`

+The application will launch the website on your default browser.

+If Chrome is not your default browser, launch Chrome and navigate to http://localhost:3000/ to view the website on its ideal browser.

 # Features
 - See offered services on Home page